Are you afraid that you’d let yourself go and gain weight if you stopped dieting?

 In this way, accepting your body is freeing.
 It opens you up to nourish and care for your body, right now, no matter your body size.

-If you’re not sure how to get to this place of accepting and caring for your body without the desire for weight loss, I encourage you to grab yourself a copy of Joyful Eating and free yourself of diet stress, once and for all.
+If you’re not sure how to get to a place of accepting and caring for your body without the desire for weight loss, I encourage you to grab yourself a copy of Joyful Eating or the FREE chapter download, Debunk the Diet Myth, to free yourself of diet stress, once and for all.